-1. Imaris version 7.3 or higher.

-- 2. ImarisXT - 3.
-XTensions installed with Imaris (MatLab), or downloaded from the website (ImageJ); or XTensions written in an environment supporting the Java based interface such as Matlab, C++, C#, Java.
+- 1. Imaris version 7.3 or higher. - 2.
+ImarisXT - 3.
+XTensions installed with Imaris (MatLab) have to be complied, or downloaded from the website (http://open.bitplane.com/) - 4.
+XTensions written in an environment supporting the Java based interface or Python written XTensions